Uncle Remus: Music

-Uncle Remus appears heavily as a supporting character in The Residents' rock opera, Not Available, recorded in 1974 and released in 1978.
-After returning from Easter Island, he provides unhelpful, dismissive advice to the lead character, quoting "Well, strangers have left on longer trains before", in response to his cries for help and understanding.

 "Uncle Remus" is a song by Frank Zappa and George Duke from Zappa's 1974 album Apostrophe (').

-In Bob Dylan's epic poem "Last Thoughts on Woody Guthrie", the author lists several people that are commonly looked to for hope and inspiration, saying "that stuff ain't real".
-In one verse of the poem, he says "And Uncle Remus can't tell you and neither can Santa Claus."
+Bob Dylan lists several people that are commonly looked to for hope and inspiration in his poem "Last Thoughts on Woody Guthrie", saying "that stuff ain't real...
+And Uncle Remus can't tell you and neither can Santa Claus."

-In the song "Good Ole Boys Like Me" Uncle Remus "put me to bed".
+Influence

+Uncle Remus has been claimed as a major influence on Beatrix Potter.